-1. Close all doors and place the key in the ignition.

-2. Cycle the ignition switch between LOCK and ON and back to LOCK 4 times ending up in the LOCK position.
+- 1. Close all doors and place the key in the ignition. - 2.
+Cycle the ignition switch between LOCK and ON and back to LOCK 4 times ending up in the LOCK position. - 3.
+Depress the power door unlock switch to unlock the doors. - 4.
+A single chime will indicate the completion of the programming.